The history of the Ford Transit

 The second generation was when the exterior of the Transit was modified to look much more like the standard version we tend to see on the roads today.
 The most significant of alterations to its appearance came with the introduction of a new bodyshell which changed the slope of the bonnet so that it was at roughly the same angle as the windscreen (as can be seen in the model pictured above).

 In 1994, a facelift introduced some of the modern features which we now take for granted but which came as something of a revelation at the time, such as electric windows, airbags, central locking and air conditioning.
+Some minor changes to the Transit’s design, such as the rounding of the headlamps perfected the appearance, changes which would soon be wheeled out across all models of the van.

 The Transit Hallmark was launched in 1995 to celebrate the 30th anniversary of what was by now already something of a British legend.